ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/risks-and-attack-path.md

 {: .value}
 > - You have now used Sysdig Secure to understand the biggest risks in your environment.
-> - With this infomration, you can get the best returon on investment in terms of what to fix first.
+> - With this information, you can get the best return on investment in terms of what to fix first.